ogdendavis/saratogaspringsdoodles/src/cms/litters/luna-and-blue.md

   max: 35
 colors: ""
 date: 2021-12-28T07:00:00.000Z
+photos:
+  - image: /img/4ce36541-ba7a-41a5-be5c-061d9a6d73c8.jpeg
+    caption: Yellow boy
+  - image: /img/cdfe2224-28fe-4711-94de-f66d2137687a.jpeg
+    caption: Black boy
+  - image: /img/cf1a4dac-d370-48c5-a266-3f3dd197ae16.jpeg
+    caption: White girl
+  - image: /img/c1e47f63-f2cf-46a0-ac30-bcf1a62ad356.jpeg
+    caption: Purple girl
+  - image: /img/8c1447be-7db3-4ad1-aab7-9d432d435dd5.jpeg
+    caption: Pink girl
+  - image: /img/68fd3450-f67d-45b3-a140-4bacfc167649.jpeg
+  - image: /img/f7e3aa4d-9078-47d6-85ce-58be64947648.jpeg
 ---
-Coming in winter 2021.
+Born December 28th, e have three girls and four boys all healthy and strong.
 We are expecting our first litter of Australian Bernedoodles, these puppies will have amazing coats, personalities and temperaments.
-Stay tuned and waitlist is open!!
+Puppy pick is at six weeks and go home Day is February 22.
+I have spots available in this litter so fill out an application and I’ll be in touch.